liangyuxin42/learngit/readme.txt

 ## i am learning git
-for using my github.io blog easily and working with github i hope it's easy
+for using my  blog easily
+and using github
+i hope it's easy